garrettrayj/den/README.md

 # Den for RSS

-Den is a feed reader made for delivering the news without distraction, obfuscation, or manipulation.
+A feed reader made for delivering headlines without distraction, obfuscation, or manipulation.

-Just add feeds to keep up-to-date without all the noise.
+Just add RSS to keep up-to-date without all the noise.
 There is no advertising, notifications, recommendations, comments, reactions, or trends.
 RSS is an open format that can be published by any website, therefore no single company has control over what you see.

-Den enables one to use RSS feeds as building blocks to create objective dashboards, with multiple sources on a level field, to cover any topic.
-In summary, this app is for people who would prefer to do their own thing rather than swim with the school fishes.
+Den lets you use feeds as building blocks to create objective dashboards, with multiple sources on a level field, to cover any topic.

 Features